 - September: Present Draft Downtown Parking Master Plan and Recommendations to City Council at the September 6 City Council Work Session

-- September/October: Submit final report for Downtown Parking Study
+- September-August 2017: Develop final report for Downtown Parking Study

-- January/February: Staff will provide recommendations (based on final report) to City Council
+- Fall 2017: Staff will provide recommendations (based on final report) to City Council

-Staff will provide recommendations to City Council in early 2017.
+Staff will provide recommendations to City Council in Fall 2017.